Cleveland Cavaliers: Kevin Garnett Had Words For LeBron James After Cavs Blow Out Celtics

 According to a Feb.
 11 report by Cavs Nation, the Cleveland Cavaliers blew away the Boston Celtics by a deficit of 22 points.
 The Celtics, who are one of the best teams in the Eastern Conference, headed to the game on Sunday ready to celebrate.
 Not only were they hoping for a win against LeBron James and the struggling Cavs, but former NBA star Paul Pierce was set to have his jersey retired after the game.
 Pierce’s retirement ceremony drew a huge crowd, including his former teammate, Kevin Garnett, who had some words for LeBron after the blow out win.

-According to ESPN correspondent, Marc J. Spears, Kevin Garnett and LeBron James embraced in a hug after the game was over and Garnett told James that the Cavs “look so different” than they used to.
+According to ESPN correspondent Marc J. Spears, Kevin Garnett and LeBron James embraced in a hug after the game was over and Garnett told James that the Cavs “look so different” than they used to.
 This is hugely in part of the major trade that was done at the deadline earlier in the week, and because of the fact that Kyrie Irving is no longer suiting up for the Cavs.
 Over the summer Irving, one of the NBA’s best young point guards, decided to leave the team that had taken him to three straight finals appearances and won a championship in 2016.
 Instead, Kyrie was wearing green and playing against his former teammates in Boston on Sunday afternoon.

 Kevin Garnett just hugged LeBron James after the Cavs’ blowout win of the Celtics and told him, “Ya’ll look so different.”